Cramer-Castillon on a Triangle's Incircle and Excircles: Abstract

 \section{Abstract}

 The Cramer-Castillon problem (CCP) consists in finding one or more polygons inscribed in a circle such that their sides pass cyclically through a list of $N$ points.
-We study this problem where the points are the vertices of a triangle and the circle is either the incircle or excircles.
+We study this problem where the points are the vertices of a triangle and the circle is either the incircle or one of the excircles.
+We find that (i) in each case there is always a pair of solutions (total of 8 new triangles and 24 vertices); (ii) each pair shares all Brocard geometry objects, (iii) barycentric coordinates are laden with the golden ratio; and (iv) simple operations on the barycentrics of a single vertex out of the 24 yield all other 23.

 .3cm \textbf{Keywords} Golden ratio, triangle, Brocard, symmedian. .3cm \textbf{MSC} {51M04 \and 51N20 \and 51N35}